 There were ongoing days of reflection, retreats, and groups meeting at the center to pray the Chaplet of Divine Mercy and the Divine Will.

 Fr.
 Jim returned to the center and he and Sr. Dymphna prayed about having an assistant for Sister Dymphna.
 Both agreed on inviting one of the lay ministers at the center, Suzanne Reilly.
 Mrs. Reilly and her husband attended the schools, led the Couples Group while Fr.
 Jim was away and their 8 children enjoyed the Children’s Liturgy.
-The Reilly’s first encounter at St. Joseph's Prayer Center was in 1973 when they had gone to receive inner healing.
-Additionally, Father and Sister were notified during this same time period, the Convent at St. Joseph's church was needed for parish activities.
+The Reilly’s first encounter at St. Joseph was in 1973 when they had gone to receive inner healing.
+Additionally, Father and Sister were notified during this same time period, the Convent at St. Joseph Church was needed for parish activities.

 Within a month Father and Sister found another convent available to rent.
-St. Joseph's Prayer Center was invited by Pastor Fr.
+St. Joseph Prayer Center was invited by Pastor Fr.
 Bruce Powers to rent the unused convent at St. Elizabeth of Hungry Church, Wolf Hill Rd.
 Melville, New York.
-Pastor, Father Powers, agreed to rent the building to St. Joseph's Prayer Center.
+Pastor, Father Powers, agreed to rent the building to St. Joseph Prayer Center.
 Before we could move, Sister Dymphna fell and injured herself and went to recuperate in Brooklyn, New York at the Sisters of Mercy Mother House.
-After the move Sister returned to St. Joseph's Prayer Center at Wolf Hill.
+After the move Sister returned to St. Joseph Prayer Center at Wolf Hill.
 After almost 2 years Sister needed additional surgery and returned to live at the Mother House in Brooklyn.
 Sr. offered her availability to continue to pray with others, as well as giving her support to Mrs. Reilly.
 Sister Mary Dymphna Murray, R.S.M., has gone to her rest.
-She was the Spiritual Mother of St. Joseph's Prayer Center.
+Sister Mary Dymphna Murray, RSM, was the Spiritual Mother of St. Joseph Prayer Center.
 Her teachings and prayers will be remembered.

-Once again we were told we had to move because the convent was needed for parish use at St. Elizabeth Church.
+Once again, we were told we had to move because the convent was needed for parish use at St. Elizabeth Church.
 All furniture, books, tapes, papers etc. were placed in storage.
-The Director, Mrs. Reilly and her Assistant Grace Ianuzzi and Core group of the center continued to meet and pray for discernment.
-The School for Spiritual Growth & Inner Healing was in its second year when the Pastor of St. Francis of Assisi in Greenlawn, Long Island, New York, invited the school to finish the second year there.
+The Director, Mrs. Reilly and her Assistant Grace Iannuzzi and Core group of the center continued to meet and pray for discernment.
+The School for Inner Healing was in its second year when the Pastor of St. Francis of Assisi in Greenlawn, Long Island, New York, invited the school to finish the second year there.
 Healing Masses were offered at Greenlawn as well.

-When Mrs. Reilly moved out of state in 2001, Mrs. Ruth Leskowiz took over the position of Director along with Mrs. Grace Ianuzzi.
-After a couple of years she was followed by Director, Mr. Craig Nurenberg.
-After him came Mrs. Louise Kramer and currently Mrs. Linda Dudley is Director of St. Joseph's Prayer Center, Patchogue, New York.
+When Mrs. Reilly moved out of state in 2001, Mrs. Ruth Leskowicz took over the position of Director along with Mrs. Grace Iannuzzi.
+After a couple of years she was followed by Director, Mr. Craig Nurenberg who was succeeded by Mrs. Louise Kramer.
+At the time of this writing, Mrs. Linda Dudley is Director of St. Joseph Prayer Center, Patchogue, New York.

 The program helps us to recognize and effectively deal with any blockages, wounded relationships or internal paralysis in our lives so that we may enter into the full gift of ourselves to God and to one another.
 It allows us to experience the spiritual formation and inner healing necessary on the deepest levels, both psychologically and spiritually for a balanced, strong spiritual development.